OmerMalach/DCOP/README.md

 ![MGM2](MGMPart2.png)

 ## Code Overview
-Cotains a few main functions:
+Contains a few main functions:

 **graph_operator(p1)** - this method will be called upon twice. one with branching factor of 0.2 and second with branching factor of 0.5 (a more complex graph) method is responsible of: